Tax on Savings Interest in Ireland

 If you receive interest from an account in another EU Member State, you must pay the current DIRT rate on the interest income.
 You must include the details of this on your annual tax return.
 (The income could be subject to a higher rate of 40% tax if it is not returned on time.)

-Deposit interest from non-EU countries will be taxed at the current DIRT rate if you are a standard rate taxpayer and have made a timely return.
+Deposit interest from non-EU countries (includes UK) will be taxed at the current DIRT rate if you are a standard-rate taxpayer and have made a timely return.

-If you are a higher-rate taxpayer or you have not made a timely return, a DIRT rate of 40% will apply on non EU deposits.
+If you are a higher-rate taxpayer a DIRT rate of 40% will apply on non-EU deposits.

-See our page on the Best Interest Rates on Savings
+See our page for the Best Interest Rates on Savings

 Taxation of Shares in Ireland